 I have seen the same happen to so many people and many of them have just accepted their lot and continued on despite their underlying misery.

 But I am not like that, I wouldn’t be able to just put up and shut up.
-The ambitious and maybe the creative and adventurous side of me spurned me on, pushed and pushed until I gave in and allowed the idea of becoming an entrepreneur take root and grow.
-Having come to the conclusion that I couldn’t develop professionally any further, I had two options: look for a new job or start my own business.
+The ambitious and maybe the creative and adventurous side of me spurned me on, pushed, and pushed until I gave in and allowed the idea of becoming an entrepreneur to take root and grow.
+Having come to the conclusion that I couldn’t develop professionally any further, I had two options: update my resume by seeking the help of a professional resume writer and look for a new job or start my own business.
 Once I had decided to leave my comfortable job, there was no way I was going to join another firm and potentially encounter the same difficulties.
 For me, the only way was to go it alone and as I am sitting in my very own office, feet up on my desk, it is most certainly one of the best decisions I have ever made.

 The Beauty of Being an Entrepreneur

 When you pursue a dream, occasionally the thought crosses your mind that maybe the reality of your dream will disappoint.
 In my case, nothing could be further from the truth.
-Being an entrepreneur and running my own business is endlessly rewarding, forever challenging and most definitely never dull.
-I now do get to create, strategize, make vital decisions, challenge myself and others, lead and support a team, develop and improve my business and use all of my drive and ambition to build the best little company that ever existed.
+Being an entrepreneur and running my own business is endlessly rewarding, forever challenging, and most definitely never dull.
+But having the right mindset can help you grow anywhere.
+As mentioned in the blog pages of Hansen Beck, if we believe in our growth, we can grow and develop our skills.
+I think I believe in myself, and now I get to create, strategize, make vital decisions, and challenge myself and others with confidence.
+I also lead and support a team, develop and improve my business and use all of my drive and ambition to build the best little company that ever existed.

 No More Frustration, Just Growth